 This 32-hour degree program is designed for the practicing music educator who has one or more years of experience as a music teacher.
 The degree program may be completed mostly in summer sessions (six weeks of course work each summer), though a limited number of evening classes during the academic year may be required.
 Separate tracks of study are available for instrumental, choral, and general music specialists.
 Students may also pursue three levels of Orff Schulwerk Certification as part of this degree program.
 The MME program is accredited by the National Association of Schools of Music.

-For more information contact:
+For more information, contact:

-Dr. Jeffrey Wright Dean, School of Music, Theatre, and Dance Anderson University 1100 E. Fifth Street, Anderson, IN 46012-3495 (765) 641-4544 e-mail: jewright@anderson.edu
+Michelle Holmes, Enrollment Specialist School of Music, Theatre, and Dance (765) 641-4543 msholmes@anderson.edu